 Read more: Imran Khan and his hero – Tipu Sultan

 The project has been delayed several times and is also plagued by corruption.

 The Youthia phenomenon is not going anywhere.
 It is here to stay even if Imran Khan continues to make fun of himself by his ill-thought-out speeches and the conspicuous lack of vision.

-For Youthias, it doesn’t matter whether Imran Khan delivers because in their view he has already achieved so much – cricket champion, philanthropist, head of state.
+For Youthias, it doesn’t matter whether Imran Khan delivers because in their view he has already achieved so much – Cricket champion, playboy, philanthropist, and now Prime Minister.

 Loyalty must always be with the people.
-But not for Youthias.
+But not in the case of ‘Youthias’.
 Their loyalty will always be with Imran Khan as they think even if he fails, it will be Pakistan’s loss.